 What if hindsight does not work?
 What is the new pathway forward?
 Sometimes, hindsight can become a liability instead of an asset.Every industry was unsettled in 2020.
 Leaders were left asking the question, “what do we do now and how do we do it?”
 Those who answer it by looking backward risk their businesses stalling or failing altogether.

 It can be uncomfortable to plan for the future if you don’t look at the past to inform those plans.
-However, there are times when the last season was so incomprehensible that there is not much to gain from it.
 In fact, a year like 2020 offered endless opportunities for looking forward and asking new questions, which apply to both individuals and companies, such as:

 What do we need to grow into?

 Planning for the future can feel uncomfortable.
 Unknowns and the deep desire for certainty can cause this discomfort.
 Sadly, and all too often, executives, business owners and leaders approach solving problems or challenges by doing what they did in the past.
 A conversation for them might sound like this:

 “We are having a productivity issue and not meeting our delivery dates.”

 “What have we done before when this happened?”

 In business, things go wrong, slow down or begin to change.
 The approach of looking back does not always work .
 It may be time to innovate and do something completely new or different to get an outcome in line with today’s landscape.
 What do we need to do to get there?

 In the article 50 Companies that Failed to Innovate familiar names like Kodak, Blockbuster, Radioshack and others didn’t ask this question.
 They counted on the past to guide them into the future, while missing a powerful principle: reflect on the past and innovate for the future.
 Vital components for innovation include listening to what your industry is saying, where they are going and what your customers need now.
 Be willing to pivot from your history to boldly embrace your preferred future.
 Companies who did this went on to next levels of success.
 Others died out and became corporations of the past.